zsusanna6/BIMM143/README.md

 # BIMM143
-class work for BIMM143 Fall24
+class work for BIMM143 Fall24 at UCSD